siyasathaye/power-outage-analysis/README.md

   Severe weather outages have a **longer** average duration than non-severe weather outages
   (mean duration for severe weather outages > mean duration for non-severe weather outages).

-We do a signed difference rather then absolute because we are specifically interested in whether severe weather outages last **longer**, not just whether the means are different.
+We do a one sided test because we are specifically interested in whether severe weather outages last **longer**, not just whether the means are different.

 ### Test statistic and significance level